 SNORT currently supports the TCP, UDP, ICMP and IP protocols.
 The IP address, port and source and destination (direction indicator) information is carried in the SNORT rule header.
 H.248 supports the sending of this information via Termination/Stream configuration and the Local and Remote Descriptors.
-Further investigation is needed to determine the mapping between SNORT and H.248.
+This implies certain alignment of such address information between enforced SNORT rules and H.248 non-root terminations.